Tutoring

 • Step 3: Once you click on the ‘Paint’ option, the following screen will appear.

-paint tab
+Paint tab

 • Step 4: Now, first draw a 2D maze using the line option with two openings on opposite sides which will act as the ‘exits’.

-draw 2D maze backdrop
+draw a 2D maze

 • Step 5: Rename this sprite as a ‘maze’ to avoid confusion while coding.